HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 {{< svg-pan-zoom "/images/openthread-environment-1.1.svg" >}}

-* Edges Visible in dark mode 🌙
-* Pan with the mouse, zoom with the image right bottom +/- signs
-* hover with the mouse on some elements that have external links to the relative websites
+* some elements have link to the corresponding websites